What pairs with beetle? Startups seek to make bugs tasty

 Regulatory change has also made things easier for European companies looking to market insects directly to consumers.
 The EU didn't previously govern edible insects because they weren't considered food, leaving individual countries to impose their own rules.
 To bring rules in line across countries, the EU in 2018 launched a directive that covers insects but requires approvals for individual species, paving the way for a wave of authorizations.

-European production of insect-based food products is forecast to mushroom from from 500 metric tons currently to 260,000 metric tons by 2030, according to the International Platform of Insects for Food and Feed, a Brussels-based lobby group.
+European production of insect-based food products is forecast to mushroom from 500 metric tons currently to 260,000 metric tons by 2030, according to the International Platform of Insects for Food and Feed, a Brussels-based lobby group.
+Still, it's dwarfed by the 22.8 million metric tons of pork or 13.4 million tons of chicken that the EU produces annually.

 Insects require a tenth of the land, account for a fraction of greenhouse gas or ammonia emissions and need much less water than cattle or pigs, van Huis said.